 J.Martin. – Bass and Vocals

 This is not a Black Metal outfit for fuck’s sake, so they need to get a little more visible.
-Playing the Invisible Man on the Hard Rock music scene just ain’t gonna earn you many brownie points, my dear friends from Sweden.
+Playing the Invisible Man on Hard Rock Radio just ain’t gonna earn you a ton of brownie points, my dear friends from Sweden.

 And did they succeed?

 Yes, definitely.
-This is fresh, crunchy and indeed old-fashioned Hard Rock, leaning into Heavy Metal with a vengeance.
+This is fresh, crunchy, and indeed old-fashioned Hard Rock, with some limited forays into Heavy Metal.
 This is the kind of music these guys should play in the US, somewhere in between California and Louisiana.
-They got the sound that you want to hear on that crowded, hot beach, when the toads are croaking out in the bayou somewhere in yonder darkness.
+They got the sound that you want to hear on that crowded, hot beach when the toads are croaking out in the bayou somewhere in yonder darkness.

 And congrats, this record successfully made it onto the Intermittent Digest – Tome III.